4kills/go-zlib/README.md

 To that end, I have recorded 930 individual Minecraft packets, totalling 11,445,993 bytes in umcompressed data and 1,564,159 bytes in compressed data.
 These packets represent actual client-server communication and were recorded using [this](https://github.com/haveachin/infrared) software.

 The benchmarks were executed on different hardware and operating systems, including AMD and Intel processors, as well as all the supported operating systems (Windows, Linux, MacOS).
-All of the benchmarked functions/methods were executed hundreds of times and the numbers you are about to see are the averages over all these executions.
+All the benchmarked functions/methods were executed hundreds of times, and the numbers you are about to see are the averages over all these executions.

 These benchmarks compare this library (blue) to the go standard library (yellow) and show that this library performs better in all cases.